 Gustav Mahler's Sixth Symphony is called the 'Tragic' because it is the only one of his symphonies to end on a downer mood.
 It was written at a pretty difficult time in his life: his wife Alma had cheated on him (for the first time), his eldest daughter had died, his health problems were getting worse (eventually leading to a diagnosis of heart disease), and he was catching a lot of flak from the Viennese newspapers for being Jewish.
 So, yeah.

-Tchaikovsky is another.
-Having run away from the crazy wife he only married to prove his (non-existent) heterosexuality, had a nervous breakdown due to said crazy wife, and been sentenced to suicide (!) by a jury of his peers at his alma mater in censure of his homosexual activity, the last movement of his last (6th) symphony is... well, a little bit of a downer.
+Pyotr Ilyich Tchaikovsky is another.
+Having run away from Antonina Miliukova, a crazy wife he only married to prove his (non-existent) heterosexuality, he had a nervous breakdown due to said crazy wife, and been sentenced to suicide (!) by a jury of his peers at his alma mater in censure of his homosexual activity, the last movement of his last (6th) symphony is... well, a little bit of a downer.

 And there's another theory that he purposely drank or swam in cholera-infected water because he was distraught that the object of his affection did not return his attention.
 Or that it was a bid to get his attention, and backfired when he actually contracted cholera.
-Point being, dude was not happy.
+Point being, he was a very depressed man.

 Hector Berlioz's then-unrequited love for actress Harriet Smithson led him to write Symphonie fantastique.
 In it, the Author Avatar smokes a whole lot of opium and has quite an interesting dream.
 In the third movement, the protagonist finds himself in the countryside; eventually his beloved's theme is heard in the distance but never answered to.
 In the next movement, he finds himself being lead to the gibbet, for he appears to have killed the beloved in a fit of rage.
 But wait, her theme is heard in the crowd!
 Too late; his head is cut off and bounces away, followed by the exultations of the crowd.
 In the final movement, he's in Hell.